By State

 By Type (2)

-Single-Member Operating Agreement – To be used by an LLC with only one owner.
+Single-Member Operating Agreement – For an LLC with one owner.

 Download: PDF, MS Word, OpenDocument

-Multi-Member Operating Agreement – To be used by an LLC with more than one owner.
+Multi-Member Operating Agreement – For an LLC with two or more owners.

 Download: PDF, MS Word, OpenDocument